-SOSI Files Import
+SOSI Files Import (multiple files import option)

 For those who works with Norwegian ARCHICAD or in the Norwegian region, ArchiTerraPlus has one more feature: The SOSI import files.

 SOSI files are geospatial vector data format predominantly used in Norway and it means in English "Coordinate Approach for Spatial Information".
 In other words, with SOSI files it is possible to import more data besides just the terrain, such as buildings, roads, fences, etc.